Home/Fruits/Safou

 Clinical Encyclopedia

-Safou, also known as African pear, is a nutrient-rich fruit native to Central and West Africa.
-It is known for its high fat content, particularly healthy unsaturated fats, and is often consumed for its unique flavor and health benefits.
+Safou, also known as African pear, is a nutrient-rich fruit native to West Africa, known for its high fat content and unique flavor.
+It is often consumed fresh or used in traditional dishes.

 Scientific NameDacryodes edulis